simula/MediaEval-Medico-2025/README.md

 ⚠️ **Note:** You can only submit work for **Task 1** if you wish to participate.

 ---
+It is acceptable to use the full test set for training in your final submission to get competitive score.
+However, we strongly recommend using proper splits for training and clearly reporting in your paper which splits were used for training, and validation.

 ### 💬 **Subtask 2: Clinician-Oriented Multimodal Explanations in GI**